In this article:

 What Can You Do with an Informatics Degree?

-An informatics degree opens up a wide range of career opportunities in various fields where technology and data play a crucial role.
+An informatics degree opens up a wide range of career opportunities in various fields where technology and data play a vital role.

 - Informaticist: Informaticists specialize in applying informatics principles to various domains, such as healthcare, business, or bioinformatics.
 They focus on improving information systems and processes within their specific area of expertise to enhance overall performance and efficiency.